lauriewaller/ecommerce/README.md

 - User can view categories of products
 - User can view account information
 - User can update account information
+- Admin can view all current orders

+- add unique images for each category on home page
 - User is emailed an order receipt
 - User can rate and review products
 - User can search for specific products
 - Admin authorization and authentication
-- Admin can view all current orders
 - Admin can view all completed orders
 - Admin can view all user contact information
 - Admin can handle refunds in payment processing